-- §1.
-The day on which the public defence will take place is within one month of the decision to allow a public defence. - §2.
+§1.
+The day on which the public defence will take place is within one month of the decision to allow a public defence.

+The day on which the public defence is to take place must be at least eight days after the internal defence.

+§2.
 If the doctoral examination panel has decided that the thesis needs to be revised, as provided for in article 30 §3 under 3, the chairman of the committee shall, at the time the doctoral examination panel decides that the PhD thesis can be publicly defended, set the date on which this defence will take place and take the necessary measures to announce this date.